SOUTH WEST ENGLAND:

 The West Country ends at Lands End, Cornwall, also England’s most Westerly point.
 Where it begins though is somewhat a grey area but for most it means the counties of Cornwall, Devon, Dorset, Somerset and Wiltshire.
 Though you can get a bit of that West Country feel in neighboring counties Hampshire and Gloucestershire too, and what that means apart from the mainly rural nature of the region, is the distinctive local accent, an abundance of good cider, homely traditional pubs and the overall warmth and friendliness of the people.

-As mentioned previously farm stay holidays are very popular in this part of the world.
+As mentioned previously agritourism is pretty popular in South West England, with farm holidays in Devon being especially fashionable.
 It was, and is, farming country after all and it became a nice example of how, unlike in many parts of the world, tourism doesn’t have to devour up traditional industries, given the right environment and the right type of tourist it can fit in fairly seamlessly to what is already there.
-So despite the tourism boom, they seem to get it right, and accordingly standards on a West Country farmstay are very high.
+So despite the tourism boom, they seem to get it right, and accordingly standards on a West Country farm stay are very high.
 Quality and comfort in some really authentic, peaceful rural settings.

 SOUTH EAST ENGLAND: